mindsdb/mindsdb/README.md

 ## MindsDB Lightwood: Machine Learning Lego Blocks

-Under the hood of mindsdb there is lightwood, a Pytorch based framework that breaks down machine learning problems into smaller blocks that can be glued together seamleasly.
+Under the hood of mindsdb there is lightwood, a Pytorch based framework that breaks down machine learning problems into smaller blocks that can be glued together seamlessly.
 More info about [MindsDB lightwood's on GITHUB](https://github.com/mindsdb/lightwood/).

 ## Contributing